-This Science News’ article, The Decider [Informing the debate over the reality of ‘free will’ requires learning something about the lateral habenula] , digs into one of my favorite subjects.
+This Science News’ article, The Decider […Informing the debate over the reality of ‘free will’ ], digs into one of my favorite subjects.
 The following excerpt lays down some pithy groundwork:

 “Perhaps,” write neuroscientists Alireza Soltani and Xiao-Jing Wang, “we are entering a new period of consilience between the science of the brain and the science of the mind.”
 Such consilience would certify the death of Cartesian dualism, the mind-body distinction articulated by the French philosopher René Descartes in the 17th century.
 In modern neuroscience, that division dissolves—the mind is simply a reflection of different states of the brain.
 And brain states dictate the behaviors that masquerade as free choices.

 History demonstrates clearly how the advances in tools of measurement and observation have been the fulcrum upon which science advances.
-The case of magnetic resonance imaging (MRI) and ‘free will’ exemplifies this.
+Research on ‘free will’ using magnetic resonance imaging (MRI) exemplifies this.
 Science is popping the illusion of ‘free will’, step by step.
 This next excerpt sums it up well:

 Brains are, after all, the product of evolution.
 To survive and perpetuate their species, animals need food, water and sex.
 So brains are programmed to produce behavior that serves those ends—or seek substitutes that stimulate the same neural systems.
 Free will is not free to ignore these imperatives, although it isn’t always obvious how they all add up and tip the scales in favor of go or stop, do or don’t.
 Somehow, the brain sorts out the interplay between desire and caution, pleasure and pain, curiosity and fear.
 And the neural systems established by evolution for survival direct all the other decisions that animals (including people) routinely make—fight or flee, explore or hide, red or white, left or right.